kirkpsmith/rfb-dev-kit/README.md

 ## Documentation

 Draft documentation, which includes the BOM, is available [here](https://kirkpsmith.codeberg.page/rfb-dev-kit/).
+This is the contents of the `docs` repository subfolder rendered as a static website.

 Developed by the [Flow Battery Research Collective](https://opencollective.com/fbrc).